BADA is the leading trade association for the fine art, design and antiques community. Read our guide to caring for antique pewter.

 If you are at all uncertain, a BADA member will be happy to recommend a suitable specialist.

-Oxidation, or rust on antique pewter can vary significantly according to the composition of the alloy.
+Rust on antique pewter can vary significantly according to the composition of the alloy.

 If untreated, rust can eat through pewter and destroy important antique items.